Skip to main content

 A person with lighter skin wearing a white coverall and blue gloves while holding a narrow cylinder of ice parallel to the ground.
 Extensive hand-written notes on ice-core research are superimposed on the photograph.

 Artist's statement: “Climate change has compressed and conflated human and geologic time scales, making it essential to find ways to conceptualize 'deep time.'
 This work seeks to make notions of deep time comprehensible through visual exploration of glacier ice, as well as other earthly archives.
 This project includes intimate collaborations with paleoclimatologists by having them annotate directly onto my photographic prints—a contemporary taxonomy of ice and climate.
 This portrait was photographed in a cold/clean lab at Montana State University.
 The ice shown is 10,827 (left side) to 10,833 years old.”
-Credit: Art x Climate, Ian Van Coller, Dr. Avila Holding Cut Antarctic Icecore, (2017, pigment print on washi with annotations)
+Credit: Art x Climate, Ian Van Coller, Dr. Avila Holding Cut Antarctic Icecore, (2017, pigment print on washi with annotations) This art may only be reproduced or re-used in connection with the Fifth National Climate Assessment.
+Any other use must be negotiated with the author.

 • A. Climate is not the same thing as weather.
 Weather is the minute-by-minute condition of the atmosphere (such as temperature and precipitation) on a local scale.
 Climate is the long-term average weather conditions of an area.
 The term climate change refers to significant and persistent change in an area’s average climate conditions or their extremes.
 Learn more about climate science